 On one side of the balance scale, I provide standardized nursing care according to hospital specific policies and procedures and in accordance with my state’s Nurse Practice Act.
 On the other side of the balance scale, I incorporate complementary, alternative or integrative modalities (CAM) into my clinical practice to help treat the whole person – body, mind and spirit.
 By adding holistic modalities into my nursing practice, it does not negate the validity of conventional medicine, but rather acts as a complement, enriching the scope of nursing practice and helps each patient reach their potential for healing.

-I am currently member of the American Holistic Nurses Association and will be applying to obtain my certification in Holistic Nursing through them this Fall.
-As part of certification in the practice of Holistic Nursing, the AHNA requires nurses to integrate self-care, self-responsibility, spirituality, and reflection in their lives.
+In November 2017 I obtained my certification as a Board Certified Holistic Nurse through American Holistic Nurses Credentialing Corporation.
+As part of the Holistic Nursing Certification process, the American Holistic Nurses Association requires nurses to integrate self-care, self-responsibility, spirituality, and reflection in their lives.
 By doing this, I have gained a greater awareness of the interconnectedness with self, others, nature, and spirit.
 This awareness has enhanced my understanding of individuals and their relationships to the human and global community.
 Using my awareness and experience in nursing, I feel I am able to promote and facilitate the healing process for others and myself.
 I am enjoying the integration of my personal healing journey and like Florence Nightingale, I am here to be a service to others, to spread healing light through nursing.

 “Every day sanitary knowledge, or the knowledge of nursing, or in other words, of how to put the constitution in such a state as that it will have no disease, or that it can recover from disease, takes a higher place.
 It is recognized as the knowledge which every one ought to have – distinct from medical knowledge, which only a profession can have.” – Florence Nightingale, Notes on Nursing